 - Final project due / Board presentation – April/May

 - Student Program Finale – end of April

 Hosting a Fellow

 Mentoring An experienced board member serves as a mentor to the Fellow for the term of the Fellowship.
 This includes introducing the Fellows to the board, mentoring the Fellows in key issues and checking in with the Fellows during the program.

 Strategically Significant Project Fellows complete a strategically significant project identified by the Board.
-Projects must fall into one of four categories:

 Governing Board Structure Fellows are expected to understand the legal and fiduciary duties of a Board.
 Advisory Boards do not qualify for the program.